 The extension popup provides action buttons along with minimal technical information.

 If the activity page is selected as a data source, it can continue data collection.

-Right-clicking on the extension icon and choosing “Options” will navigate to the options page.
+Right-clicking on the extension icon and choosing Options will take you to the Options page.